bcambl/rtmpauthbot/README.md

-RTMPAuthd
+rtmpauthd
 =========

-RTMPAuthd is an authentication & notification system to be used along side the nginx rtmp module.
+`rtmpauthd` is an authentication & notification system to be used along side the nginx rtmp module.

 ## Background
-RTMPAuthd project was built to serve the needs of a small Discord community to allow high quality video streaming to a private rtmp server to remain social during the COVID-19 pandemic.
-When a member starts streaming, a notification is posted in discord as well as when the stream gains or loses a viewer.
+`rtmpauthd` project was built to serve the needs of a small Discord community to allow high quality video streaming to a private rtmp server to remain social during the COVID-19 pandemic.
+Notifications will be posted to Discord When a member starts streaming, as well as notifications when a rtmp stream gains or loses a viewer.
-Each member may also have a twitch channel configured in RTMPAuthd which differs from their discord/publisher user name.
+Each member may also have a twitch channel configured in `rtmpauthd` which differs from their discord/publisher user name.
 When a twitch channel is defined for a member, notifications will be posted when the twitch stream is live/off-line.
 This functionality can also serve as general twitch notifications for favorite streamers of the discord community.

 ## Features
-- Simple authentication for NGiNX RTMP module
+- Authentication system for NGiNX RTMP module
-- Discord channel notifications via webhook
+- Discord channel notifications
 - Twitch stream notifications
 - HTTP REST user management
 - Embedded database